Dates: May 29 - 31, 2024

 John previously worked at OMERS Infrastructure, one of the world’s leading infrastructure investors, as Managing Director and global co-head of legal.

-Brendan Moylan is a partner in Weil’s Private Equity Infrastructure team.
-Brendan has acted for infrastructure funds and direct investors in market leading M&A and corporate transactions across a broad range of infrastructure assets, including energy, power, renewables, transport, digital, water and waste, and social infrastructure.
+Brendan Moylan is a partner in Latham & Watkins’ Private Equity Practice.
+He specializes in M&A and corporate transactions in the infrastructure sector.
+Mr. Moylan has acted for infrastructure funds and direct investors in market-leading transactions across a broad range of infrastructure assets, including utilities, transport, renewables, technology and communications, and social infrastructure.

 Mr. Stine represents private equity firms, as well as public and private companies, in mergers, acquisitions, divestitures, joint ventures, restructurings and other corporate transactions.